Fort Myers Premises Liability Lawyer

 An invitee is an individual the property owner has invited onto the site, typically for business purposes.
 An example would be a customer at a retail store or a contractor or a construction site.
 Property owners owe the highest duty of care to invitees.
 They are required to make sure their property is safe by not only addressing or warning about known hazards, but also regularly performing inspections to check for possible dangers.

 A licensee is an individual who is on site for their own purposes.
 In other words, they might not have an invitation, but the property owner consents to their presence.
 This could be a friend who comes to your home unexpectedly or a solicitor who comes to the business with an offer for the owner/ manager.
-Property owners don’t owe licensees the same degree of care as invitees, but they do have to make sure they don’t “willfully or wantonly” harm licensees, meaning they can’t create an unreasonable risk of physical harm.
+Property owners do not owe licensees the same degree of care as invitees, but they do have to make sure they do not “willfully or wantonly” harm licensees, meaning they cannot create an unreasonable risk of physical harm.
 They must warn against non-obvious hazards.

 One of the key components of a premises liability claim is foreseeability.
 That is, could the defendant have foreseen there was a danger on site that might cause someone to be injured?
 If not, it may be very difficult for a Fort Myers premises liability lawyer to recover damages for a victim.